FoxLee/fox-4e-styling/README.md

 <a href="https://user-images.githubusercontent.com/10067730/198873758-63eeda18-691b-4770-86cf-ce1d602f946b.png"><img src="https://user-images.githubusercontent.com/10067730/198873758-63eeda18-691b-4770-86cf-ce1d602f946b.png" width=150></a>
 <a href="https://user-images.githubusercontent.com/10067730/198873808-7245deea-cb90-44b5-a818-672cd74b6506.png"><img src="https://user-images.githubusercontent.com/10067730/198873808-7245deea-cb90-44b5-a818-672cd74b6506.png" width=150></a>
 <a href="https://user-images.githubusercontent.com/10067730/198873696-bbcde3b5-a94e-46f3-a234-cb9736d6e4ee.png"><img src="https://user-images.githubusercontent.com/10067730/198873696-bbcde3b5-a94e-46f3-a234-cb9736d6e4ee.png" width=150></a>
+* Turn it on/off in the module settings.
 * Chat cards for "destinyFeats" sent by NPC actors are styled after monster stat blocks, as per the workaround in use on the NPC character sheet.
 * Recharge powers have monster header colour, since they almost always come from NPCs.
 * I gave rituals a purple header cus, I dunno, I like it.
-* Turn it on/off in the module settings.
-* Includes tweaks for compatibility with the Chat Portrait module.
 * If you're using auto-generated power cards, NPC power cards will have their flavour text automatically be toggled "hidden" in chat.
-Reaosning: unlike PC powers, using the chat flavour field to judge whether or not we need the full description is unreliable (because NPC powers almost never have real flavour text).
+Reasoning: unlike PC powers, using the chat flavour field to judge whether or not we need the full description is unreliable (because NPC powers almost never have flavour text).
 * If you're not using auto-generated power cards, I've enabled two classes you can use with the source code editor to make the appropriate parts of your text pick up some basic styling.
   * `power-basics` for text that should look like the source/type/usage/keywords section
   * `flavour` for text that should look like flavour text.
   * To use them, enter "source code" mode using the toolbar button in the text editor.
 Then just add the desired class name to the `p` or `div` element wrapping your text, like so: `<p class="flavour">`.
 You won't see any difference while editing your item (at least for now) but you should see it in chat next time you use the power.
   * They will probably look okay with some elements other than p or div too, but consider these "unsupported".
+* Includes tweaks for compatibility with the Chat Portrait module.
 ### Token Action HUD Styling
-Tweaks the styling of [Token Action HUD](https://github.com/Drental/fvtt-tokenactionhud) just a little.
+Tweaks the styling of [Token Action HUD](https://github.com/Drental/fvtt-tokenactionhud) just a little (if you're using Drac's integration).

 <a href="https://user-images.githubusercontent.com/10067730/198206272-96f3e1fd-7980-432b-8d8b-15c98d007aa8.png"><img src="https://user-images.githubusercontent.com/10067730/198206272-96f3e1fd-7980-432b-8d8b-15c98d007aa8.png" width=150></a>